-- Check the most recent Drug List we sent you in the mail. - Visit our website listed at the bottom of the page.
+- Check the most recent Drug List we sent you in the mail. - Visit our website listed at www.Molinahealthcare.com/Duals.
 The Drug List on our website is always the most current one. - Call Member Services at the number at the bottom of the page to find out if a drug is on the plan's Drug List or to ask for a copy of the list.